Hitscotty/Word-Ladder/README.md

 <link href="/modules/core_tags/_static/css/markdown.css" rel="stylesheet"></link>

-This workshop’s app will be a game called [Word Ladder].
+This workshop’s app is a game called [Word Ladder].
 This game was invented by Lewis Carroll (the author of Alice in Wonderland) and appears in some newspapers along with the crossword puzzles.
 It looks like this:

 <center>
 ![Screenshot]